 2. Use Project Management Apps

 You have a lot on your plate as a project manager; a big part of that role is making sure that everyone is aware of their personal responsibilities.
 It would be impossible to always check in with everyone on your team to make sure their tasks are progressing as they should, and then to share that progress with the rest of your team.
-Project management apps like Basecamp and Asana keep your entire team on the same page throughout a marketing campaign or project and streamline communication for a more efficient workflow.
+Project management software, and like Basecamp and Asana, keep your entire team on the same page throughout a marketing campaign or project and streamline communication for a more efficient workflow.